Gamaliel Bradford (biographer): Early life

+In 1886, Bradford married Helen Hubbard Ford.
+The couple would go on to have two children: Gamaliel Bradford VII (18 June 1888 – 8 August 1910), a Harvard graduate and Boston banker for Norman Wait Harris who died at 22 from suicide at the Kendall Hotel in Cambridge, Massachusetts, shooting himself after a young woman who was engaged refused to marry him instead; and Sarah Rice Bradford (1 July 1892–September 1972).

 Bradford attended Harvard University briefly with the class of 1886, then continued his education with a private tutor, but is said to have been educated "mainly by ill-health and a vagrant imagination."
 As an adult, Bradford lived in Wellesley, Massachusetts.

 The building and student newspaper for the Wellesley High School (where Sylvia Plath received her secondary school education) were named after Gamaliel Bradford.
 The town changed the name of the building to Wellesley High School, but the newspaper maintains Bradford's name.

 Career

 In his day Bradford was regarded as the "Dean of American Biographers."
 He is acknowledged as the American pioneer of the psychographic form of written biographies, after the style developed by Lytton Strachey.
 Despite suffering poor health during most of his life, Bradford wrote 114 biographies over a period of 20 years.

-He was friends with fellow Harvard University graduate and poet, George Faunce Whitcomb, as he inscribed the book, Jewels of Romance with the words: To Gamaliel Bradford with deepest gratitude, George Faunce Whitcomb, Easter 1930 Brookline, Massachusetts.
+He was friends with fellow Harvard University graduate and poet, George Faunce Whitcomb, as he inscribed the book, Jewels of Romance with the words: "To Gamaliel Bradford with deepest gratitude, George Faunce Whitcomb, Easter 1930, Brookline, Massachusetts".

 Death

-Bradford died on April 11, 1932 in Wellesley, Massachusetts.
+Bradford died on April 11, 1932, in Wellesley, Massachusetts.